-Running Gag: Far too many readers were theorizing that Changelings were still behind the conflict in Families for the author's taste.
+Running Gag: Far too many readers were theorizing that Changelings were still behind the conflict for the author's taste.
 So, with the subtlety of a sledgehammer, he Josses that theory by having Twilight run a detect-changeling spell on nearly every group of people she runs across, which always turns up negative.

 Self-Deprecation: Scootaloo engages in a lot of this due to how her parents treat her.

 A meta one.
 Rainbow Dash says that she's given up on a Daring Do fanzine because she didn't like one fanstory which was nothing but the entire supporting cast angsting about how they didn't believe Daring when she said that Derring was dating Ahuizotl in disguise.